SAP/fundamental/docs/pages/getting-started.md

 ---
-title: Developers
+title: Getting Started
 keywords: getting started
 sidebar: left-navigation-sidebar
 toc: false
-permalink: foundation/getting-started-developers.html
+permalink: getting-started.html
-folder: fundamentals
+folder:
-summary: Fundamental UI is a coherent Design System accompanied by a collection of HTML/CSS Components.
-Consumable as a library that can be used independently of the Front-End Technology or Framework.
-It is used to build Modern User Experiences for Products with the SAP look and feel.
+summary: SAP Fiori Fundamentals is a light-weight presentation layer that can be used with your UI framework of choice (e.g. Angular, React, Vue, etc.).
+With Fiori Fundamentals’ library of stylesheets and HTML tags, developers can build consistent Fiori apps in any web-based technology.

 ---